AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/configure-protocols-for-marketo.md

 >[!NOTE]
 >
->It's recommended to do DMARC alignment on DKIM vs SPF for Marketo.
+>It's recommended to do DMARC alignment on DKIM vs SPF for Marketo Engage.

 * DKIM-aligned DMARC&mdash;To set up DKIM aligned DMARC you must: